 MARINERS MEMORIAL PARK

-Many people have helped to make Mariners Memorial Park a wonderful place.
-654 plants, shrubs and trees have been donated and planted; a gate, benches, and picnic tables have been built; and picnic areas created and mowed regularly.
+Many people helped to make Mariners Memorial Park a wonderful place.
+A gate, granite benches, and picnic tables have been built and picnic areas created and mowed regularly.
 The creation and maintenance of this scenic and restful part of our island has truly been a labor of love and group effort.

 Thanks to the 21 charter members of the club who worked hard to obtain this beautiful spot with the few funds that they started with.
 Their determination against many odds helped them to keep their promise to the people of Deer Isle, to make the park a beautiful place where one can go to relax.

 Memory Lane was intended as a wildlife sanctuary, preserving the wild plants and providing the birds with a place to find food, as well as a memorial to those who are no longer with us.
 Mariners Memorial Park was named for the brave men of the Island who have lost their lives at sea.

 We continue to work to maintain the park as the charter members envisioned it: a quiet, peaceful place of beauty for all to enjoy for generations to come.
 Island Heritage Trust now has a conservation easement to ensure the future of the land as a park.